Innovate. Advocate. Collaborate.

 Prior to working for the Nathan Adelson Hospice Foundation, Ms. Rubel served as Director of Advancement for the Nevada Community Foundation in Las Vegas.
 She also spent five successful years at University of Nevada Las Vegas as the Director of Development for three different colleges: Fine Arts, Education, and Health Sciences.

 Ms. Rubel earned a B.A. in English from Eastern Illinois University, and an M.A. in Administration from Dominican University in Illinois.
 She is a graduate of the Thayer Institute with a Master’s in Leadership Arts and Sciences.
-Her professional and community accomplishments include serving as Membership Chair for the Southern Nevada Chapter of the Association of Fundraising Professionals, member of the Board of Directors for The Unforgettables Foundation, Chair of the Board Development Committee for the Girl Scouts of Southern Nevada, an inaugural member of the HRC Las Vegas Steering Committee, member of the Board of Directors for The Center and a 2018 Jameson Fellow.
+Her professional and community accomplishments include serving as Membership Chair for the Southern Nevada Chapter of the Association of Fundraising Professionals, member of the Board of Directors for The Unforgettables Foundation, member of the Board of Directors for the Girl Scouts of Southern Nevada and member of the Governing Board for Nevada Donor Network.
+She is a 2018 Jameson Fellow.
 She is listed as one the 2015 Women to Watch by Vegas Inc., recognized as one of 10 Women Who Mean Business by the Las Vegas Business Press in 2012, and graduated Leadership Las Vegas in 2011.

 Lynne M. Sexten, FACHE

 Ms. Sexten has been with Agrace since 2012.
-During her tenure, Agrace’s revenue has grown more than 7% annually and its service area increased from 1,900 square miles to more than 11,000 across two states.
-Under her leadership, Agrace has been recognized four times as one of Madison’s Best Places to Work and has successfully completed a $15M endowment campaign to ensure adequate funding for charity care.
-She has also overseen the development of a second hospice inpatient unit, additional satellite offices in rural communities, a palliative care program, a non-medical home care company, and a home medical equipment company.
+During her tenure, Agrace has grown between 6-10% annually and its service area increased from 1,900 square miles to more than 11,000.
+Under her leadership, a second hospice inpatient unit and residence opened as well as a hospice memory care unit.
+Additional satellite offices were established, a palliative care program was initiated, a non-medical home care company and an adult day center were launched, as was a new home medical equipment company.

 She came to Agrace from Unity Point Health - Meriter in Madison, Wisconsin where she served as executive vice president and chief operating officer.
 During her tenure, Ms. Sexten was responsible for all inpatient and outpatient clinical services.
 She oversaw the development of a new multi-specialty medical group with eight clinic locations as well as the complete replacement of 18 operating rooms.

 She holds a master’s degree in health care administration and a bachelor’s degree in biomedical communications from The Ohio State University.
-She is a fellow in the America College of Healthcare Executives.
-Ms. Sexten is active in the community, serving on local and national boards.
+She is certified as a fellow of the America College of Healthcare Executives.
+Ms. Sexten is active in the community, serving on several local boards and committees.
 She has been recognized for her leadership with several awards including being named one of Madison’s Most Influential People in 2015.
+Ms. Sexten is presently the Chair of the Board for the Wisconsin Hospice and Palliative Care Association and a board member of the National Partnership for Healthcare and Hospice Innovation.